Gustavo Petro: Cabinet

-The cabinet of Petro's government took office on August 7, 2022, in conjunction with the inauguration of the president.
-It is considered by analysts as the country's first ever left-wing government.
+The cabinet of Petro's government took office on 7 August 2022, in conjunction with the inauguration of the president.
+After taking office, Petro was considered by analysts as Colombia's first-ever left-wing president, although this claim has been disputed by Charlotte Eaton of the London School of Economics who asserted that it was the two-term president Alfonso López Pumarejo (1934–1938 and 1942–1946) of the Colombian Liberal Party instead.

 José Antonio Ocampo, Professor of Economic and Political Development Concentration at the School of International and Public Affairs at Columbia University and former Under-Secretary-General for Economic and Social Affairs in the United Nations was appointed as Minister of Finance.